RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

   - Remove elements whose `RequiredAccessGroups` are not satisfied by the granted set
   - Remove unreachable entity types
   - Strip `DeclaredAccessGroups` from filtered output
-- Extend `/hypermedia-schema` endpoint to accept `?accessGroups=read,write` query parameter
+- Extend `/hypermedia-schema` endpoint to accept `?accessGroups=read,write` query parameter. should be possible to buidl a link to this with usual RESTyard LinkTo() helper.
+- Verify tests:
 - Integration test: CarShack with access groups, verify filtered output for different group combinations

 #### Step 4.2b: Filtered schema endpoint — exclude mode